 - Improve the layout: Make your email templates to make the content more pleasing to the eye and readable.
 The reader should be able to flow toward the call to action naturally.

 - Experiment with images: Try placing appealing images in your emails.
 Emails with visual content tend to get a higher click-through rate than the ones without.
 However, it doesn’t mean you flood the email with images, it might end up in spam.

-- Try visual CTAs: CTA buttons have to be interesting and make the reader curious enough to click on them and we discovered just now how visual content increase the click-through rate.
+- Try visual CTAs: CTA buttons have to be interesting and make the reader curious enough to click on them and we discovered just now how visual content increases the click-through rate.
 So, test different visual CTAs and button styles to boost your conversion and click-through rates.

 - Test CTA placement: The placement of a CTA matters a lot.
-That is why you need to split test your email campaigns and place CTAs in different locations and figure out which works best.
+That is why you need to split-test your email campaigns and place CTAs in different locations and figure out which works best.

 - Segment your list: One way to improve your click-through rate is to segment your email list and target those subscribers who will benefit the most from the content in your email.
 Doing this can definitely increase your click-through rate as you know the reader will gain value from it and is bound to click.

-- Leverage Email Signature: Email Signatures can be a great way to share your website link or latest discounts.
+- Leverage Email Signature: Email Signatures can be a great way to share your website link or the latest discounts.
 Add a link to a free resource or something that’ll provide value to the subscriber in your email signature.
 Again, experiment with this and see if it improves your click-through rate.

-- Analyse Metrics: Last but not the least, keep a close eye on your email campaign metrics and it will help you optimize your emails to improve click-through rates.
+- Analyse Metrics: Last but not least, keep a close eye on your email campaign metrics and it will help you optimize your emails to improve click-through rates.

 That is why I suggest you automate as much as you can from the whole email marketing process.